Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 When working with the Information Security Office, the Privacy Office will often use a Higher Education Community Vendor Assessment Tool (HECVAT) as part of the PIA process.
 This is a questionnaire that is designed to help institutions measure vendor risk, and communicates the information, data and cybersecurity policies are in place to protect sensitive information including personally identifiable information (PII).

-Once you’ve determined that your project should have a privacy impact assessment, complete the preliminary privacy analysis questionnaire and send it to the Privacy Office.
-The Privacy Office will review the information, and confirm whether a PIA is necessary.
+If unsure whether your project requires a privacy impact assessment, complete the Early Privacy Risk Check.
+Once submitted, the Privacy Office will review the information and confirm whether a PIA is necessary.

 At McMaster, PIAs are led by the Privacy Office (University Secretariat) and often involves collaboration with relevant partners in the Information Security Office and Legal Services.

-Project leads work with the Privacy Office to provide information about how personal information fits into the project, and to later ensure compliance with guidance on best practices.
+Project leads work with the Privacy Office to provide information about how personal information fits into the project to ensure compliance with recommendations to mitigate privacy risks.

 Vendors are often involved in providing additional information about their privacy and security practices.